justinrichardsmusic/Random-Code-Examples/Audio/README.md

 Building a Backend
 ------------------

-In order to not have to include all of the SoLoud source files in our project we will need to first build a backend (static library) to include instead.
+In order to NOT have to include all of the SoLoud source files in our project we will need to first build a backend (static library) to include instead.
 This will make things much simpler in our project as we don't need to modify any of the SoLoud source code anyway.

 Open a command prompt (as admininstrator) and browse to the \build folder of the SoLoud installation.
+Now run

+    Genie /?

-Now run "Genie /?" to see a list of the various options you have for backends etc...
+to see a list of the various options you have for backends etc...

 You can of course choose one that suits your needs, however I'm going to go with SDL2 as it